 See also Clip Menu.

-The button (Add Clip) brings up the Add Clip Dialog where you can choose video, audio or still image clips to add to The Project Bin.
+The button (or Add Clip or Folder… or double click into an empty place in the project bin) brings up the Add Clip Dialog where you can choose video, audio, animation (new in version 22.08) or still image clips to add to The Project Bin.

 The slider labeled 2 adjusts the size of the preview icons.